Our journey with Quantum Flytrap comes to an end. It has been an intense 3-year ride, a rollercoaster with ups and downs.

 While the startup ended, it was well beyond a learning lesson.
 Among other things, we created the following:

 - Our core IP, a high-performance quantum numeric engine for real-time simulations in a browser.

-- A web-based interface for Rydberg atom quantum computing for Pasqal (to be released later this year).
+- Pulser Studio, a web-based interface for Rydberg atom quantum computing for Pasqal.

 - Virtual Lab, our tech demo, an acclaimed educational simulation of quantum information (coincidently, the topic of this year's Nobel Prize in physics) - used at Oxford and Stanford Universities, with over 700 user-created experiments by students and researchers all over the world; see its recent updates.